Key objectives include:

 What is being done to protect the site’s ecology?

 It is important to understand the ecosystem and its components before starting construction at Ontario Place.
-To establish a baseline understanding of the site, the province completed a series of ecological investigations throughout 2022.
-These include environmental analysis, Species at Risk analysis, building and structure assessments, arborist reports, aquatic surveys, and wildlife survey work.
-All this information will identify current conditions and help mitigate any potential impact of the redevelopment.
+To establish a baseline understanding of the site, the province completed numerous ecological investigations throughout 2022.
+These included environmental analysis, Species at Risk surveys, building and structural habitat assessments, arborist reports, aquatic surveys, and wildlife survey work.
+All this information identified current conditions and will help mitigate any potential impact of the redevelopment.

-A Natural Heritage Impact Study (NHIS) is currently underway encompassing the East Island, West Island, and Mainland areas at Ontario Place.
+A Natural Heritage Impact Study (NHIS) has been completed and submitted to the City of Toronto for the East Island, West Island, and Mainland areas at Ontario Place.

-Relevant documents will be added as they become available.
+Relevant documents continue to be added as they become available.